-Members of the University faculty who retire in good standing in accordance with the provisions of Title B or C of this Article shall be entitled to append the term "Emeritus" or "emerita" to the title of their academic or administrative post after the time of retirement (Policies of the Board of Trustees, 2006, XV, Title D).
+Members of the University faculty who retire in good standing in accordance with the provisions of Title B or C of this Article, and upon review and approval of the president, shall be designated emeritus or emerita.
+This term will be appended to the title of their academic or administrative post after the time of retirement (Policies of the Board of Trustees, 2006, XV, Title D).